 Peter Palfrader would like to thank Lucky Green and Colin Tuckley for authoring and continuing to update Echolot's end user documentation, Orange admin for work on the HTML templates that make up Echolot's output, and BiKiKii Admin, noisebox Admin and many nameless testers for providing valuable feedback during Echolot's development.

 Len Sassaman would like to thank Bill Stewart, Nick Mathewson, and numerous attendees of the erstwhile San Francisco Bay Area Cypherpunks meetings for their insightful discussions of the mechanics of pingers.
-We also thank Meredith L. Patterson for reviewing a draft of this paper and for providing helpful comments.
+We also thank Meredith L. Patterson and Cat Okita for reviewing a draft version of this paper and for providing helpful comments.

+This work was supported in part by the Concerted Research Action (GOA) Ambiorics 2005/11 of the Flemish Government and by the IAP Programme P6/26 BCRYPT of the Belgian State (Belgian Science Policy).
 Len Sassaman's work was supported in part by the EU within the PRIME Project under contract IST-2002-507591.